-A single file-system namespace.
+Vserver A single file-system namespace.
 A Vserver has separate network access and provides the same flexibility and control as a dedicated node.
 Each Vserver has its own user domain and security domain.
 It can span multiple physical nodes.
 A Vserver has a root volume that constitutes the top level of the namespace hierarchy; additional volumes are mounted to the root volume to extend the namespace.
 A Vserver is associated with one or more logical interfaces (LIFs) through which clients access the data on the storage server.
 Clients can access the Vserver from any node in the cluster, but only through the logical interfaces that are associated with the Vserver.

-Namespace

-Every Vserver has a namespace associated with it.
+Namespace Every Vserver has a namespace associated with it.
 All the volumes associated with a Vserver are accessed under the server's namespace.
 A namespace provides a context for the interpretation of the junctions that link together a collection of volumes.

-Junction

-A junction points from a directory in one volume to the root directory of another volume.
+Junction A junction points from a directory in one volume to the root directory of another volume.
 Junctions are transparent to NFS and CIFS clients.

-Logical interface
+106 | OnCommand Unified Manager Operations Manager Administration Guide

-An IP address with associated characteristics, such as a home port, a list of ports to fail over to, a firewall policy, a routing group, and so on.
+Logical interface An IP address with associated characteristics, such as a home port, a list of ports to fail over to, a firewall policy, a routing group, and so on.
 Each logical interface is associated with a maximum of one Vserver to provide client access to it.

-Cluster

-A group of connected storage systems that share a global namespace and that you can manage as a single Vserver or multiple Vservers, providing performance, reliability, and scalability benefits.
+Cluster A group of connected storage systems that share a global namespace and that you can manage as a single Vserver or multiple Vservers, providing performance, reliability, and scalability benefits.
+Ports A port represents a physical Ethernet connection.
+In a Data ONTAP cluster, ports are classified into the following three types: Data ports Provide data access to NFS and CIFS clients.
+Cluster ports Provide communication paths for cluster nodes.
+Management ports Provide data access to Data ONTAP management utility.
+Data LIF A logical network interface mainly used for data transfers and operations.

-Storage controller

-The component of a storage system that runs the Data ONTAP operating system and controls its disk subsystem.
-Storage controllers are also sometimes called controllers, storage appliances, appliances, storage engines, heads, CPU modules, or controller modules.

-Ports

-A port represents a physical Ethernet connection.
-In a Data ONTAP cluster, ports are classified into the following three types:

-- Data ports

-Provide data access to NFS and CIFS clients.

-- Cluster ports

-Provide communication paths for cluster nodes.

-- Management ports

-Provide data access to Data ONTAP management utility.

-Data LIF

-A logical network interface mainly used for data transfers and operations.
 A data LIF is associated with a node or Vserver in a Data ONTAP cluster.

-Node management LIF

-A logical network interface mainly used for node management and maintenance operations.
+Node management LIF A logical network interface mainly used for node management and maintenance operations.
 A node management LIF is associated with a node and does not fail over to a different node.

-Cluster management LIF

-A logical network interface used for cluster management operations.
+Cluster management LIF A logical network interface used for cluster management operations.
 A cluster management LIF is associated with a cluster and can fail over to a different node.

-Interface group

-A single virtual network interface that is created by grouping together multiple physical interfaces.
+Interface group A single virtual network interface that is created by grouping together multiple physical interfaces.

-Creating a group of cluster objects (clustered environments only)
+Creating a group of cluster objects (Cluster-Mode only)